JAlcocerT/JAlcocerT/content/blog/da-time.md

 draft: false
 tags: ["Outro"]
 description: 'Time Management Techniques for Data Analytics'
-summary: 'Been commited to dive into Data Analytics will require that you excel at Time Management techniques.
-In this post I cover some of the techniques to help you stay on top of your projects.'
 url: 'time-management-data-analytics'
 ---

 Time, it's all **about Time**.

+Been commited to dive into Data Analytics will require that you excel at Time Management techniques.

+In this post I cover some of the techniques to help you stay on top of your projects.

 {{< callout type="info" >}}
 Be aware of the **Optimism Bias** when commiting with others (and with yourself)